Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies: Phase 2 interviews

 Famous individuals interviewed include Dean Spade, Marci Bowers, Masen Davis, and more.

 Funding

-The TTHOP is largely funded by the Tawani Foundation.
+The TTOHP is largely funded by the Tawani Foundation.
 Other funders include the Headwaters Foundation for Justice Community Innovation Grant, the Humanities Innovation Lab at the Minnesota Humanities Center, and individual donors.

 Awards, honors and media recognition

 In 2016, The Jean-Nickolaus Tretter Collection was the inaugural recipient of the Newlen-Symons Award for Excellence in Library Services and Outreach to the GLBT Community.

 "The Newlen-Symons Award recognizes the tremendous impact of the Tretter Collection and its leadership in collecting and preserving the record of the GLBT community, from the University of Minnesota campus and beyond," said American Library Association President Sari Feldman.
 "Through preservation, collection development and advocacy, the Tretter Collection embodies how libraries can transform lives and communities."

 In 2017, The Tretter Collection won the Diversity Award presented by the Society of American Archivists.
 The Society of American Archivists annually recognizes outstanding contributions, leaders, and achievers in advancing diversity within the archives profession.
 Tretter was honored for its dedication to filling in the gaps of the GLBT archival record and for striving to include marginalized voices from within the GLBT community.